OS-Agent-Survey/OS-Agent-Survey.github.io/README.md

-# OS Agents: A Survey on MLLM-based Agents for General Computing Devices Use
+# OS Agents: A Survey on MLLM-based Agents for Computer, Phone and Browser Use

-This is the repository that contains source code for the [OS Agents: A Survey on MLLM-based Agents for General Computing Devices Use](https://os-agent-survey.github.io/) website.
+This is the repository that contains source code for the [OS Agents: A Survey on MLLM-based Agents for Computer, Phone and Browser Use](https://os-agent-survey.github.io/) website.

 ```